Review [I] Page

 (2007)

 This is the Italian virtuostic guitar player's debut full-length album from Lion Music.
-Before starts talking about this debut cd by Massimo Izzizari, again I want to drop a line about Lion Music.
+Before starts talking about this debut cd by Massimo Izzizzari, again I want to drop a line about Lion Music.
 Maybe, you folks think I add lots of Lion Music artists and bands lately (or maybe since several years ago).
 Lion Music is a not typical guitar/progressive music label, you might wonder.
 This label has definitely quite keen ears and eyes to various gems and treasures out there in the scene of progressive metal and guitar-oriented instrumentals.
 Every time I check out the music of Lion Music's newcomers and unknown musicians, mostly I get astonished with fresh approach and exciting instrumental works most time.
 Yup, sometimes I could not get into a few Lion Music's cds from some artists/groups (you know how impossible to praise all cds that I heard), but mostly the music released from Lion Music I've heard in some years is extra-ordinary and fantastic for any instrumental or prog metal music fans.
 Having said that, finally I'd like to discuss the cd of 'Unstable Balance'.
 To be honest, I'd never heard of his name before I tried out his music.
 I could not imagine what kind of music came about.
 Anyway, I checked out the cd throughly, and my impression is WOW.
 'Unstable Balance' features lots of nice guitar works and great instrumental compositions all over the place.
 His virtuostic instrumental style reminds me of Greg Howe and another talented Italian guitarist Alessandro Benvenuti (whose music is really AMAZING, btw).
-But, Massimo Izzizari has his own idioms and vocaburaries of playing.
+But, Massimo Izzizzari has his own idioms and vocaburaries of playing.
 Obviously, he is really good at performing hard fusion-like intense style with dynamic progressive guitar solos and great rhythm parts.
 At the same time, he also plays jazz rock, hard-driving rock, smooth and mellower music as well.
 Even though this is his first debut cd, Massimo proves that he is such an experienced and fantastic musician known in the Italian music scene.
 His backing members in the rhythm section and guest are also very superb to support him.
-Of course, the focal point of this cd is Massimo Izzizari's extraordinary guitar chops and song-writing skills.
-Amazing and amazing, and I'm quite happy to hear his music on this cd.
+Of course, the focal point of this cd is Massimo Izzizzari's extraordinary guitar chops and song-writing skills.
+Amazing, and I'm quite happy to hear his music on this cd.
 The production is also nice and smooth to hear.
 Everything on the cd has been done great.
 I have nothing to complain about his materials here.
 If you are into the guitar music written and performed by excellent players, you need to pay attention to his works.
 This is a really smashing and incredible guitar works I've heard in 2007.
 I wish he would continue making incredible music.
 Looking forward to his another work in the future.
 Highly Recommended for guitar instrumental fans!!

 [top]